 • Crystal grids: arranged in sacred shapes (circles, triangles, flowers of life), they create energy fields dedicated to karmic release.

-Crystals do not erase the past, but they show us how to write a different future.
+Crystals do not erase the past, but show us how to write a different future.
 They are bridges between suffering and healing, between duty and freedom, between yesterday's karma and tomorrow's possibilities.

 9. Conclusion – karma as a life lesson and evolution

 Karma is not a punishment nor a blessing that comes out of nowhere.
-It is the faithful mirror of the soul, the echo of every thought and every gesture, the unseen teacher guiding our steps on the path of evolution.
+It is the faithful mirror of the soul, the echo of every thought and every gesture, the unseen teacher that guides our steps on the path of evolution.
 Every choice becomes a seed, every intention a cornerstone on which we build our destiny.

 Karma does not come to close us, but to open us.
-It does not come to make us prisoners of the past, but to show us that the present is always a gateway to liberation.
+It does not come to keep us prisoners of the past, but to show us that the present is always a gateway to liberation.
 Through forgiveness, acceptance, and love, we can transform debts into lessons, shadows into light, and trials into steps of growth.

 Crystals become allies on this path – not as magical solutions, but as mirrors and support.
-They concentrate within them the power of the earth and the universe, reminding us that we too are part of the same cosmic order.
+They concentrate within them the force of the earth and the universe, reminding us that we too are part of the same cosmic order.
 In their pure vibration, we find the inspiration to move forward, with an open heart and lighter steps.

 Because every stone tells a story.
 And every story can become the beginning of a new destiny.